 KmM = Kilometer Marker

-We stayed in Lans-en-Vercours for about ten days, but there’s not much real climbing nearby, so we drove to all the rides.
+We stayed in Lans-en-Vercors for about ten days, but there’s not much real climbing nearby, so we drove to all the rides.
 I drove to Le Bourg d’Oisans twice, once with Tanya to ride Alpe d’Huez and watch the TdF, and once by myself to ride a few other climbs.
 We drove to ride the Col de Rousset, the Col de la Machine, and the Col de Porte.
 I wrote about the climbs in Le Bourg d’Oisans in their own section, but the others are just included here.

 Col de Rousset

 About 20 km and 858 meters (2,815′) of climbing.
 A lovely climb, never very steep, but in wonderful surroundings.
-We discovered this by chance as we had to drive over it on the way to where we were staying in Lans-en-Vercours.
+We discovered this by chance as we had to drive over it on the way to where we were staying in Lans-en-Vercors.
 Start in Die and follow the road north, finishing at the tunnel.

 Col de la Machine